verbilonikita/Node---Nat/readme.md

 # An App to purchase travel tours

 Used:
-## Express, mongoose, cookieparser, compression, jwt, bcrypt, crypto, pug and other
+## Express, mongoose, jwt, pug and other

 1. Has lots of different routes for post/patch/get/delete etc.
 2. Has 3 Model Schemas for Mongoose.